muesli4/table-layout/README.md

                        , rowG ["Short text", "100200.5"]
                        ]
 ```
-Headers are always displayed with a different style, than the other columns (centered by default).
+Headers are always displayed with a different style than the other columns (centered by default).
 A maximum column width is respected, otherwise a header may acquire additional space.
 ```
 ┌────────────┬────────────┐
 │    Text    │   Number   │